-The proposed rule attempts to have members of council distinguish their personal social media accounts from official City accounts, however, depending on the outcome of the Supreme Court case, the City may need to consider more restrictions on council members and all City officials (employees, board members, etc) social media accounts.
+The proposed rule attempts to have members of council distinguish their personal social media accounts from official City accounts, however, depending on the outcome of the Supreme Court case, the City may need to consider more restrictions on council members and all City officials (elected official, employees, and board members) social media accounts.
 Once a "personal" social media account is deemed a "public" account of the City, the City and the public official become responsible for records retention for the account and have potential liability if the owner of the account infringes on the civil rights of members of the public who attempt to interact with the account.